Traveler Information Map

 Any time highway workers are present on a Missouri roadway – whether it’s a long term lane closure, a moving operation, or shoulder work – your safety and the safety of those workers depends on drivers’ focus and attention.
 Since 2012, the state Slow Down and Move Over law includes MoDOT vehicles parked with amber/white lights flashing.
 Motorists are required to slow down and change lanes when approaching MoDOT vehicles or law enforcement and emergency vehicles with lights flashing.

-The top five contributing circumstances for work zone crashes are distracted/inattentive driving, following too closely, driving too fast for conditions, substance impaired and improper lane use/ changing lanes.
+The top five contributing circumstances for work zone crashes: distracted/inattentive, following too close, improper lane usage, too fast for conditions and failed to yield.

 Please pay attention and drive safely in work zones.
 Wait to merge and take turns with the other drivers on the road.
 We want you and our workers to make it home safe every day.